IBM i DevOps TechTalk

 Again, look at pipeline tool you’re already using in your organization because you probably have somebody who understands how to script that pipeline.
 And so if you’re facing kind of a homegrown integration or not Jenkins essentially, then having somebody that understands YAML or the scripting or you could even be a simple as using SSH to connect to the IBM i to issue commands from the pipeline and get some very simple feedback.
 It failed.
 It didn’t fail.
 Back to the pipeline.

-R.B. – All right, guys, we’re going to run out of time here pretty quickly.
+R.B. – We’re going to run out of time here pretty quickly.
 So Alan, Jeff, I’d like to thank you for being here today and answering some questions.

 A.A. – Thanks.
 I always enjoy these talks.